 Europe continues to control U.S. markets

-Yesterday there was a passing thought that Italy’s debt problems would deal a serious blow to the country with its interest rates at record highs since the EU began.
+Yesterday there was a passing thought that Italy’s debt problems would deal a serious blow to the country with its Interest Rates at record highs since the EU began.
 Yesterday another passing thought that the EU would eventually be restructured based on comments from French Pres Sarkozy that a two tier EU may be the best thing eventually.
 Yesterday the stock market dropped 389 points, the 10-Year Note yield fell 12 basis points to close under 2.00% at 1.96%.
 That was yesterday; like it has been the last few weeks, one day its doom and gloom, the next not as bad.
 No one actually knows what will happen tomorrow; therein lies the difficulty in attempting to assess the situation on a day to day basis.

 Yesterday there were comments from supposed knowledgeable people that the ECB was precluded from buying bonds from individual EU countries; obviously that isn’t the case.
 We reported it as fact and one reason that the debt problems in the region were unlikely to be resolved for years and that there would be defaults in a number of countries.
 Overnight reports from the wires saying the ECB was in buying Italian bonds, so far no confirmation from the central bank.
 Italy did sell bills today, the demand was strong and for the moment markets are less concerned that Italy can not fund itself.
 The country sold 5 billion euros ($6.8B) of one-year bills at an average yield of 6.087% after yields yesterday on 10-Year Notes surged past the 7 percent level.